“Know matter and Spirit to be both without beginning…” Bhagavadgita

 Tall and skinny with granny glasses, straight shoulder-length brown hair and a full beard, Gary had a slow meditative manner that I always admired.
 The two of us frequently engaged in intense, metaphysical discussions regarding the meaning of life.

-An experienced astronaut of inner space Gary had reached a point where he was more at home on LSD than he was in the ordinary world.
-When he was still living with his parents they went away for the weekend and he and a friend decided to try LSD.
-They drove to Telegraph Avenue in Berkeley, which was teeming with longhaired, countercultural types, some of whom were hawking drugs on the street.
+An experienced astronaut of inner space, Gary had reached a point of being more at home on LSD than in the ordinary world.
+When he was still living with his parents, they went away for the weekend and he and a friend decided to try LSD.
+They drove to Telegraph Avenue in Berkeley, teeming with longhaired, countercultural types, some of whom were hawking drugs on the street.
 They purchased twenty hits of acid from a disreputable looking guy who assured them it was “potent shit.”

 Back at his parents house they each swallowed a capsule.
 After what seemed like a long time (but probably wasn’t) they decided their suspicions were justified and that they’d been ripped off.
 Still, they did feel something.
 Thinking that perhaps the LSD had been drastically cut, they divided it up and took the rest of it.

 Two days spent unable to see anything but swirling energy patterns convinced them that the LSD had been potent shit after all.
 Gary was never quite the same.

-When he came of draft age the Vietnam war was raging and he was worried he’d be drafted into the Army.
+When he came of draft age the Vietnam war was raging and he worried he’d be drafted into the Army.
 “If it was me,” I told him, “I’d just commit myself to Langley Porter Psychiatric Institute up the hill from here (the Haight).
 They can only keep you three days for observation and then they have to let you go.
 But after that the Army won’t touch you.”

 “But what if I find out I really am crazy,” Gary said.